Looking to subdivide your section?

 Land surveying is the practice of precisely determining the positions of points and the distances and angles between them on the Earth’s surface.
 It involves the measurement and mapping of land and its features using specialised equipment and technology.

-Land surveying serves several important purposes:
+Land surveying services serve several important purposes:

 1. Boundary Establishment: Surveyors determine property boundaries and land ownership.
 They mark and document these boundaries to prevent disputes and provide legal clarity.